charlest1121/catcountsend/README.md

 ## Disclaimer

 This project uses the discord.js-selfbot-v13 library, which allows for the creation of self-bots.
 The creation and use of self-bots are against Discord's Terms of Service.
 Use this bot and library at your own risk.

----

-Remember, a README file is often the first thing users or contributors see when they encounter your project.
-It's your opportunity to make a good impression and guide them through using and contributing to your project.